ADGEfficiency/energy-py-linear/README.md

     charge_events=charge_events,
     charge_event_mwh=charge_event_mwh,
 )
+print(results.simulation.head(3))
 ```

 ## Price versus Carbon Optimization

-A key feature of `energypylinear` is the ability to optimize for both price and carbon side by side.
+A key feature of `energypylinear` is the ability to optimize for both price and carbon as a first class feature of the library.

 We can dispatch a battery for carbon by passing in `objective='carbon'`: